How Long Do Vape Batteries Last?

 Depending on your lifestyle, you should bear this principal in mind to ensure you do not end up with a vape kit that is impractical for your needs – such a misstep could derail a cessation journey and trigger a smoking relapse if you are without your vape for a long time!

-If you use a smaller device for travel or just convenience, then it is wise to carry a second battery to cover any emergencies.
+If you use a smaller device with built-in batteries for travel or just convenience, then it is wise to carry a second battery to cover any emergencies and to use while you charge your device you normally use.
+And if you use a vape mod that has external larger batteries, carry a spare set in a case with you so you're not caught short.

-Rather than how long it lasts between charges, lets talk about how long a vape battery actually lasts in terms of its true lifespan.
+Rather than how long it lasts between charges, lets talk about how long a vape battery actually is designed to last for.

-There are many factors at play in determining this, but a vape battery should last you anywhere from 6 to 12 months.
+How long a battery lasts will vary depending on the many factors at play in determining the lifespan of your vape battery, but batteries in vapes last between 6 months to a year.
 Of course some may last you longer, but ultimately the battery’s charge cycle will put a cap on performance.

 A charge cycle refers to the number of times a battery can expect to be recharged and still perform as intended.
 For many vape batteries the expectation is 300 charges.
-With most people charging devices like vapes and phones once per night, this should give you around 1 years use before it fails.
+If you are charging your vape once per night for example, this should give you around 1 years use before it fails.

 Signs your battery is failing include not holding charge as long, not charging up to full at all, or taking longer to recharge than normal.
 The more regularly you recharge the battery, the shorter it’s lifespan will be.
 This is why it is good practice to allow any item using batteries, not just vapes, to empty before recharging them – this will prolong their lifespan.